ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 represents.

-For example, if the aggregation frame is three days, a frame will start and end at a time stamps like: `2020-01-01 00:00:00` - `2020-01-03 23:59:59.999`.
+For example, if the aggregation frame is three days, a frame will start and end at a time stamps like:
+`2020-01-01 00:00:00` - `2020-01-03 23:59:59.999`.

-**3) Name:**
+**3) Values:**
-A rollup time series' name has this format:
-`"<name of raw time series>@<name of time series policy>"`
-It is a combination of the name of the raw time series and the name of the time series policy separated by a `@` character - in the image above these are "Heartrate & Blood Pressure" and "ByMinute" respectively.
-For this reason, neither a time series name nor a policy name can have the character `@` in it.
+Each group of six values represents one value in the original entries.
+If the raw time series has *n* values per entry, the rollup time series will have _6*n_ per entry: the first six summarize the first raw value, the next six summarize the next raw value, and so on.
+The aggregate values have the names:
+`"First (<name of raw value>)", "Last (<name of raw value>)", ...` respectively.
+Because time series entries are limited to 32 values, rollups are limited to the first five values of an original time series entry, or 30 aggregate values.

 {PANEL/}